 Student loans can be a pain!
 And if you plan on paying yours off before you are 80, you’ve probably considered a few repayment options to pay them off faster.
 One of those options may be student loan refinance.

-If you’ve never done any refinancing before, the term alone can be intimidating.
+If you’ve never done refinancing, the term alone can be intimidating.
 So what I want to do here is walk you through the things you should consider before you decide to refinance a student loan.

 What is Refinancing Exactly?

-Before we can decide if refinancing is right for you, it’s best to make sure you have a clear understanding of what it means.
-The phrase, “refinance a student loan,” means a lender pays off the student loan for you and issues you a new private loan.
-With this new loan, you will get a new, (hopefully lower) interest rate.
+Before deciding if refinancing is right for you, we must ensure you clearly understand what it means.
+The phrase “refinance a student loan” means a lender pays off the student loan for you and issues you a new private loan.
+With this new loan, you will get a new lower interest rate.

 Refinancing a student loan is not the same as consolidating a student loan since consolidating just means adding all your loans into one account with one interest rate.
 Unlike refinancing, consolidation does not change the loan amount or offer any way for you to save on student loan interest.

-If you decide to refinance a student loan, it can go a long way because it means that you can have a lower interest payment which means lower total payments over the life of your loan AND lower monthly payments as well.
+If you decide to refinance a student loan, it can go a long way because you can have a lower interest payment which means lower total payments over your loan AND lower monthly payments.

-So, you could potentially be saving money almost immediately by refinancing your student loans.
+So, you could save money almost immediately by refinancing your student loans.
 And depending on the lender you choose, you have the potential to get some decently low rates.
 For example, variable interest rates for SoFi start at 2.575%, and fixed rates start at 3.375%.